 Only two of the schools I applied to offered interviews this year (WSU and LMU), and I interviewed at both.
 I was waitlisted by WSU, and I am unsure of my status with LMU.

-If you were accepted to more than one school, what were some reasons why you chose Iowa State University?
+If you were accepted to more than one school, what were some reasons why you chose to attend the Iowa State University vet school program?

 Do you remember any specifically challenging interview questions?